 Yes, I’m a man.
 Yes, I trim the hedges once in a while.
 Let me tell you, ingrown hairs are nothing to scoff at.
 They itch like a mother and they can hurt like hell sometimes.
 Especially down there.
 But they’re easily cured, for most of us, with a warm cloth and a tweezers.
 Of course, there are those of us who aren’t so fortunate who suffer from chronic ingrown hairs.
 More often than not these are people with naturally curly hair.
 Why?
 Because the most common cause, if not the definition of an ingrown hair, is a hair that has curled back and buried itself in your skin.
-You can see now why people with curly hair have a harder time with ingrown hairs.
+It just makes sense that people with curly hair have a harder time with ingrown hairs.

 So, I consulted a physician and what you have below are the results of that consultation.
 Be aware that these are the most general suggestions for getting rid of ingrown hair and any specific questions about ingrown hair should be addressed by a dermatologist.